Could I have someone to relate to? See, I’ve been travellin’, travellin’ forever, and now that I found a home, feels like I’m in Heaven.

 ~Hans Zimmer (The Traveling Song)

 Anybody that has been in this planet the last fifteen years have heard how the world is getting smaller: Globalisation, global citizenship, the global village, and the flat world.
-Pundits are announcing the end of the nation-state, the end of the local community, and the coming era of the global person.
+Pundits are announcing the end of the nation-state, the end of the local community, and the upcoming era of the global person.
 They claim that nationalism is dead, and that ethnicity will only matter in history books.
 Nicholas Negroponte went as far as stating that nationalism is a disease.
 There are voices claiming that “The debate on national identities has become obsolete”.

 I’ve been around the world in the pourin’ rain,